kubernetes/community/sig-cli/CONTRIBUTING.md

 - message one of the sig leads on [slack][slack-messages] (signup [here][slack-signup])
 - send an email to the _kubernetes-sig-cli@googlegroups.com_ [group].

+// Are they even up to date?
+And used anyway?

 ## Use of [@mentions]

 - `@{any lead}` solicit opinion or advice from [leads].